Back to Health News & Stories

 Before your joint replacement, the surgeon uses the robotic system to generate a 3-D virtual model of your joint based on a CT scan.
 Based on this model, your surgeon uses the system to create a personalized, detailed pre-operative plan for your entire surgery.
 This pre-surgery planning allows your surgeon to achieve the most precise results.

-Who is a candidate for robotic surgery?
+What makes you a good candidate for robotic surgery?